westmany/avestruz/README.md

-[Atenção] Até a data: Thu May 12 23:59:47 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Fri May 13 02:21:17 UTC 2022, nenhum avestruz dominou o mundo!